lawrencewoodman/techtinkering.com/_posts/2013-04-16-beginning-assembly-programming-on-the-commodore-vic-20.markdown

 * The [VIC-20 Programmers Reference Guide 1st Edition 6th Printing](http://archive.org/details/VIC-20ProgrammersReferenceGuide1stEdition6thPrinti).
 * The [Vicmon Manual](http://funet.cbm8bit.com/cbm/vic20/manuals/VICMON-DOCS.zip)
 * The [VICE](http://viceteam.org/) Commodore emulator, which not only emulates the Vic-20, but also all the main 8-bit Commodore machines.
+* To see Vicmon in action watch our video: [Creating a TTY Simulator in Assembly Language on the Vic-20](http://www.youtube.com/watch?v=kmvF85euefs) and read its associated [article](/2013/05/04/creating-a-tty-simulator-in-assembly-language-on-the-vic-20/).

 I have lots more to say about assembly language programming on the Vic-20, so subscribe to the [TechTinkering RSS](http://feedproxy.google.com/TechTinkering) feed or keep an eye on the site to see further articles.